f20/power-models/README.md

 Microsoft Excel spreadsheet models to calculate electricity distribution use of system charges.

-The repository also contains some historical data used by regional electricity distribution companies in England, Scotland and Wales in models to set their use of system charges, in a format suitable for use with the Perl 5 code.
+The repository also contains some data up to the charging year 2022/2023 used by regional electricity distribution companies in England, Scotland and Wales in models to set their use of system charges, in a format suitable for use with the Perl 5 code.

+My compilations of DNO data from 2023/2024 onwards are available on a commercial basis, contact me on editor@dcmf.co.uk.

 Go to http://dcmf.co.uk/models/ to download some workbooks built using this code.